Earth grounding for health

 Grounding as we age and navigate menopause

-As we age, we can feel ourselves becoming more susceptible to any number of aches, pains and issues which seem to appear from nowhere.
-Stress can feel harder to deal with and we see a rise in chronic illnesses which are often just accepted as old age, or as a result of menopause.
+As we age, we find ourselves increasingly vulnerable to a variety of aches, pains, and unexpected issues.
+Stress can feel harder to deal with, and we see a rise in chronic illnesses, which are often just accepted as old age or as a result of menopause.
 They are therefore assumed to be 'part of life'.

-While there are many ways to deal with these different issues, there is one technique which seems to have an all-round, all encompassing beneficial effect for our entire bodies.
+While there are many ways to deal with these different issues, there is one technique that seems to have an all-round, all encompassing beneficial effect for our entire bodies.

-Grounding enables us to connect with the natural energy of the earth so we can absorb free electrons and therefore neutralise the free radicals which lead to inflammation.
-This in turn can help with menopause symptoms such as hot flushes, mood swings, stress and joint pain.
+Grounding enables us to connect with the natural energy of the earth so we can absorb free electrons and therefore neutralise the free radicals that lead to inflammation.
+This in turn can help with menopause symptoms such as hot flushes, mood swings, stress, and joint pain.

-While there is rarely one single answer to many of the issues that we encounter as we go through menopause, taking a pick and mix approach to our health is a wonderful way to improve how we feel and to feel more in control.
+While there is rarely a single solution to many of the issues we face during menopause, adopting a flexible approach to our health can significantly enhance our well-being and increase our sense of control.
 Using more traditional practices like grounding can be a very simple way to feel calmer as we tackle increasingly complex issues.

 In many cultures around the world and through the history of humankind, grounding has inevitably been part of life.
 Before modern shoes were invented, everyone was barefoot.
 The practice of walking around without wearing shoes is still popular in many countries around the world.